Pop quiz! Which one of these do home sellers find most stressful?

 - Get a home inspection

-- Make repairs and upgrades
+- Make repairs and upgrades that pay off

-- Enhance lighting
+- Enhance your lighting

 - Deep clean

 There are two things that will determine how fast you sell and for how much: the real estate agent you work with and how you optimize your home’s appearance.
-That’s why knowing how to boost your home’s visual appeal is a key tip when selling.

 Yes, getting your house ready to sell can be exhausting, but if done right, it will pay massive dividends for you in the end.